Home School Link

 Personalised Planning Meetings (PPM) – Your child has a person-centred annual meeting which reviews their Statement of Special Educational needs or Education and Health Care Plan.
 At this meeting you will have the opportunity, along with other professionals, to discuss your child’s progress and achievements.
 This is also an opportunity to plan any interventions, strategies and individualised targets to help your child in their development.
 Interim meetings can be arranged if appropriate.

-Parents’ Evenings – these are held twice a year to give you opportunities to discuss your child’s achievements and progress with class staff and look at your child’s Learning Journey.
+Parents’ Evenings – these are held twice a year to give you opportunities to discuss your child’s achievements and progress with class staff.

 Letters – Letters and notes are sent home on specific matters.